Cameron's NCS Legacy Under Fire -

 Cameron’s crony, Michael Lynas, had been leading the project since its inception – who insiders have said was never up to the job in the first place having no experience in leading such a project (taking up the reins after briefly working for Cameron in No. 10).
 Lynas officially announced his resignation in September without giving a reason.
 Seems suspicious, however Guido reckons he knows why…

-Guido understands the NCS is currently subject to a handful of investigations, not least by DCMS – an investigation apparently being headed up David Knott at the direction of Nicky Morgan – looking into Lynas’s and chairman Brett Wigdortz’s conduct in office, in addition to that of the National Citizen Service Trust (which has previously been subject to NAO and PAC reports criticising financial control, governance and transparency).
+Guido understands the NCS is currently subject to a handful of investigations, not least by DCMS – an investigation apparently being headed up David Knott at the direction of Nicky Morgan – looking into the trust’s leadership, in addition to that of the National Citizen Service Trust (which has previously been subject to NAO and PAC reports criticising financial control, governance and transparency).
 Did Lynas jump before he was pushed?…

 This isn’t the first investigation into Lynas, however, who was first investigated in late 2018 for artificially inflating NCS participation numbers (which at last count fell well short of his 360,000 2020/21 target by about 278,000…).
 Guido also hears the GLA has written to DCMS voicing concerns about how NCST has been managed.